WilliamChiu/chilly.blue/_posts/2017-02-09-people-units.markdown

 Apparently a handful hours of sleep were not conducive to writing a blog post.

 Since then, things have really taken a dive for the worst... or better... depending on how you look at things.
+It was a beautiful shorts-appropriate day, one I would've enjoyed more with more sleep.
+It was a day nice enough that students moved their convening-spots from the stuffy indoors to the campus-outdoors.
 Yesterday, there were students relaxing on Low Library steps, just soaking in the Sun.

 In fact, I took a nice picture.